react-component/motion/README.md

 ## License

-rc-motion is released under the MIT license.
+@rc-component/motion is released under the MIT license.